-It's funny to see that even the French are sometimes confused about how to spell this: either cannelé de Bordeaux or canelé.
+It's funny to see that even the French are sometimes confused how to spell this: both canelé and cannelé de Bordeaux are used.

 Apparently, as of 1985, one 'n' was officially dropped by the Confrérie de Canelés de Bordeaux (Brotherhood of Canelés).
 Don't you love how there's a formal protective clan for these French cakes?